cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

  tcp/8008  | Patroni control port.
  tcp/22000 | Filesystem replication port.

+* You would need to write the **node_id** for each installed node under the 'rabbitmq' and 'postgresql_server' sections in the config.yaml file.
+In order to retrieve the node_id, please run on each node: `cfy_manager node get_id`.

 * **Please notice the 'networks' section** in the config.yaml file.
 In case you use a load-balancer, you would need to specify its private IP in order for the different agents to connect to it.
 Please see further explanation in the "Accessing the Load Balancer Using Cloudify Agents" section of this guide under "Management Service Load Balancer".